History of tobacco: Pre-Columbian America

-Ceremonial use
+According to Iroquois mythology, tobacco first grew out of Atahensic's head after she died giving birth to her twin sons, Sapling and Flint.

-Religious use of tobacco is still common among many indigenous peoples, particularly in the Americas.
-Among the Cree and Ojibwe of Canada and the north-central United States, it is offered to the Creator, with prayers, and is used in sweat lodges, pipe ceremonies, and is presented as a gift.
+Religious use of tobacco is still common to this day amongst many indigenous peoples, particularly in the Americas.
+Among the Cree and Ojibwe of Canada and the north-central United States, it is offered to the Creator, with prayers, and is used in sweat lodges and pipe ceremonies, and presented as a gift.
 A gift of tobacco is traditional when asking an Ojibwe elder a question of a spiritual nature.